 An Established and Well Respected Local Dealer

 Southwest Shade Solutions has been in business since 1993.
 We are the largest Durasol, Eclipse or Sunair retractable awning dealer in Texas.
 We have the experience and stability necessary to provide you with the peace of mind you want when making an investment in a retractable awning or solar screen system.
 We carry $2 million of liability insurance should any unusual or unforeseen circumstances arise.
 Ask the other companies how much insurance they carry.
-We are members of the Better Business Bureau and the Industrial Fabrics Association International.
+We are members of the Industrial Fabrics Association International.

 A Flawless Installation by Factory Trained Installers

 A poor installation is your worst nightmare.
 Improperly installed awnings can put you family at risk and the integrity of your home in jeopardy.
 In a windy environment like North Central Texas do not take chances, a poor installation can cause severe damage to your home.

 You can purchase various systems from several dealers in your area.
 The best place for you to purchase a Durasol, Eclipse or Sunair awning is from Southwest Shade Solutions.
 We are factory trained and will ensure that your awning is professionally installed and serviced.
 Consider the awning will be mounted directly over the heads of your family.
 Do you want to risk having an installation failure?
 Why not leave your installation to the professionals?
 It’s money well spent.
 Durasol, Eclipse and Sunair dealers are selected to provide you with peace-of-mind.
 Knowing you have chosen a quality local company that stands behind their work and can provide references on request.

 Buy a Quality Product, From a Quality Manufacturer, Installed by a Quality Company

 Remember an awning is a long-term investment in your comfort and safety.
 Be certain that you are choosing the right solution to deliver these results.